gnoose/datafeeds-shared/docs/testing_on_aws.md

 - Use `deploy.sh` to push your image to ECR.
 Copy your environment variable changes to the batch console.
 - Re-run your test on batch to confirm the changes you tested on ops.

-## Test your new scraper

-First, add your new scraper to a test meter in admin (admin / account / meter page / scrapers / Add new).

-    ./build.sh
-    ./run.sh by-meter meterOid billing|interval

-If readings or bills don't appear within a few minutes, stasis transactions may be backed up.
-To verify, run `select oid, target, status from stasis_transaction where target=meteOid` on the production database.
-If the `status` is `verifying`, you can jump the queue by posting a message to the immediate queue.
-Starting from ops:

-    ssh platform2.gridium.prod
-    cd ~/groovy/analytics

-Edit `bifrost-immediate.groovy` to set `meterOid` to your meter, and `transactionOid` to the stasis_transaction.oid from above.
-Then,

-    morph
-    groovy analytics/bifrost-immediate.groovy

-This will put a message on the immediate queue, which should go through within a few minutes to unfreeze your data.

 ## More details on `run.sh`

 This shell script runs the `launch.py` command inside of a datafeeds docker container.
 In this way, you can run